-We have a short operating history in the electric powered two wheel vehicle (EVP2W) industry, which is continuously evolving.
+We have a short operating history in the electric powered two wheel vehicle ("EVP2W") industry, which is continuously evolving.
 We have not yet delivered commercially available vehicles and do not yet have experience as an organization in high volume manufacturing, distribution and sales of vehicles.
-We intend to utilize business partners such as Summit and retailers with, respectively, extensive experience in manufacturing and sales of vehicles at scale.
-The EVP2W industry is in its early stages, however, and there can be no assurance that utilizing such experienced partners will result in sales of our vehicles at scale.
+We intend to utilize business partners such as Summit and retailers with extensive experience in manufacturing and sale of vehicles at scale.
+Despite this experience, the EVP2W industry is in its early stages and there are no guarantees that this experience will result in sales of our vehicles at a comparable scale.
 We will require significant capital to develop and grow our business, including developing and producing our vehicles, establishing or expanding design, research and development, production and building our brand.
 We have incurred and expect to continue incurring significant expenses, including research and development expenses, selling and distribution expenses as we build our brand and market our vehicles, and general and administrative expenses as we scale our operations, identify and commit resources to investigate new areas of demand and incur costs as a public company, which will impact our profitability.
 Our ability to become profitable in the future is dependent on the design, development and marketability of our product portfolio, while also controlling costs to achieve expected margins.
 If we are unable to efficiently design, develop, market, deploy, distribute and service our vehicles while simultaneously controlling costs, our margins, profitability and prospects could be materially and adversely affected.